 How much does it cost?

-Your check for Prostate cancer costs £49 – book online today.
+Your check for Prostate Specific Antigen costs £49 – book online today.

 If you’re interested in a full package of cancer screening tests, find out about our Early Cancer Risk Review package.